Sulayman Mountain

-The Sulayman Mountain (Сулайман-Тоо, also known as Sulaiman-Too, Sulayman Rock, or The Throne of Sulayman) is the only World Heritage Site located entirely in the country of Kyrgyzstan.
+The Sulayman Mountain (Сулайман-Тоо) is the only World Heritage Site located entirely in the country of Kyrgyzstan.
 (Note: Kyrgyzstan shares the Tian-Shan Silk Road Site with China and Kazakhstan.
 The Western Tien-Shan site is shared with Kazakhstan and Uzbekistan.)
 It is located in the city of Osh and was once a major place of pre-Muslim pilgrimage.

 History

-This mountain is thought by some researchers and historians to be the famous landmark of antiquity known as the “Stone Tower”, which Claudius Ptolemy wrote about in his treatise Geography.
+This mountain is thought by some researchers and historians to be the famous landmark of antiquity known as the "Stone Tower", which Claudius Ptolemy wrote about in his treatise Geography.
 The Stone Tower marked the midpoint on the ancient Silk Road, the overland trade route taken by caravans between Europe and Asia.

 Sulayman Shrine

 Sulayman (Solomon) is a prophet in the Qur'an, and the mountain contains a shrine that supposedly marks his grave.
 Women who ascend to the shrine on top and crawl though an opening across the holy rock will, according to legend, give birth to healthy children.
 The trees and bushes on the mountain are draped with numerous "prayer flags", small pieces of cloth that are tied to them.